 Furthermore, the traditional parameters of having it all, focused on children and career, don’t feel relevant for many people or apply to their lives.
 But in micro-terms, anyone can have it all in any moment that we notice the good and allow feelings of contentment to arise.
 Sitting with a pet, sipping tea, or even doing the dishes, can all be moments to look around and say, in this moment, I have it all.

 While a large part of having it all is a genderless moment-by-moment experience, that doesn’t mean we stop trying to create change at the macro-level or let our governments and employers off the hook.
 When my children were two years old, I didn’t just step back from working full-time.
 Due to hyper-expensive childcare and overwhelming working hours, our family left New York City all-together and moved to Vienna, Austria, a city with ample parental leave, free early childhood care, and a much more moderate working culture.
 While managing toddler twins in a foreign country wasn’t always a joyride, being in a society with a sustainable work-life balance made it much easier to find more having it all moments.
 Balance begets balance.

 Social policies notwithstanding, most of us do have moments of quiet (or loud) joy with our children, engaging meaningfully at work or just simply waking up to the goodness already in our midst.
-We could have more having it all moments than we even realize.
 As we continue to advocate for the professional and social policies that will make our lives more manageable and enjoyable, let’s not overlook the micro-moments of having it all inherent in nearly every life, every day.